82 Basic Italian Phrases To Survive Your First Conversations With A Native Speaker

 So now that you’ve learned the basics, are you ready to take the next step in your Italian adventure?

 It's my Italian Uncovered course, and it's designed to take you from beginner to B1 Intermediate level.
-Click here to register your interest in the course and to be the first to know when it comes out!

 I’ve also created a special free audio recording of all of the phrases in this article which you can download and use to practice your Italian right away!
 The download also includes a PDF of all the phrases so you can listen and read along at the same time.